-Handler Waste Description Form Code Federal Waste Codes

-Facility02, POTASSIUM W001 D002
+Handler Waste Description Form Code Federal Waste Codes Facility02, Arkansas POTASSIUM HYDROXIDE W001 D002

-Arkansas HYDROXIDE

-For pharmaceutical wastes27, Form Code "W005" supersedes lab pack Form Codes "W001" or "W004."

-as nicotine e-liquids packaged for retail sale and electronic nicotine delivery systems (e.g., e-cigarette or vaping pen).

-If the form code is "W006" (i.e., airbag waste [airbag modules or airbag inflators managed as hazardous waste]), then the waste must be airbag waste.
+- For pharmaceutical wastes27, Form Code "W005" supersedes lab pack Form Codes "W001" or "W004." - If the form code is "W005" and the "PHRM" code is listed, assume all wastes are hazardous waste pharmaceuticals and not reportable. - If the form code is not "W005" and the "PHRM" code is listed, contact the generator to get more information before deciding whether the waste is reportable or the GM Form needs to be corrected. - Non-pharmaceuticals and hazardous waste pharmaceuticals should not be on the same GM Form because they are represented by different form codes. - If the form code is "W006" (i.e., airbag waste [airbag modules or airbag inflators managed as hazardous waste]), then the waste must be airbag waste.
 The table below shows an example of the use of Form Code W006.